saeedreza/daily-brief/README.md

-# AI News Brief
+# Daily Brief

-A web application that provides AI-powered news summaries and briefings.
+Daily dose of news, generated for you.

 ## Features